 What are the components of a radiology report?

-The radiology report will often have your unique identifying information like your medical record number, your date of birth, etc.
+The radiology report will often have your unique identifying information like your name, medical record number, your date of birth, etc.

 This provides someone who has not seen the images an idea of what exactly is seen on the images.
 This section can be short if everything looks normal to very long if there are complex findings or prior exams to compare to.

 The next section will be the conclusion or the impression.
 This is where the radiologist will provide his interpretation of your exam.
 He will try to make a diagnosis or provide a set of possibilities.
 If you’re being treated for a condition or have prior exams, then he may state whether anything has changed.

 In some cases, the radiologist may provide recommendations for further testing.
 This can occur when something on the imaging test is not clear or can further be clarified with another imaging test.
 In some cases this may involve a recommendation for biopsy or a consultation with another specialist.

 A follow up study in a certain time period may be another recommendation made by the radiologist.
 This is done for abnormalities which don’t necessarily need to be acted on right now, but may turn out to be something in the future.
 If something is truly important, it will most likely grow or change in someway.